 A number of benefits are available from participating in counselling.
-Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
-Many people also find that psychologists can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
-Psychologists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
+Psychologists can provide support self-awareness, problem-solving skills, and enhanced coping strategies for a range of issues such as depression, anxiety, stress, grief, and/or relationships challenges.
+Many people also find that psychologists can be a tremendous asset to assist with personal growth.
+Expect a fresh perspective on recent or longstanding problems within a trusting, non-judgemental therapeutic relationship.
 The benefits you obtain from counselling depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from counselling include:

 Attaining a better understanding of yourself, your goals and values